jonbae/ngx-datatable/README.md

 # For CAPS ONLINE use for new version

 First, open a non-Command Prompt terminal (ex: git bash).
 These are available in VS Code.
 Open the terminal (Ctrl + \`), click the arrow next to the plus sign, click git bash.
-Then, make your changes and increase the version number Next, login into npm with `npm login`, enter your github credentials
+Then, make your changes and increase the version number.
+Next, login into npm with `npm login`, enter your github credentials.
 USERNAME: USERNAME\
 PASSWORD: GITHUB PERSONAL ACCESS TOKEN\
 EMAIL: EMAIL\

-Finally, run the command `npm run publish`
+Finally, run the command `npm run publish`.

 # ngx-datatable